 As a general rule, avoid using the following CSS in your templates:

 - Background images (they don't work in Microsoft Outlook or in Gmail)

 Remember to set the @theme declaration in your CSS for the page background, header, footer, and content space so templates can be quickly customized with the MailChimp color themes.
 Refer to the Template Styles article for the correct syntax of the names that can be used.

-It's a good idea to limit the number of editable spaces in the template to keep things simple, and you should name all editable spaces consistently.
-The name you assign via mc:edit=" somename" is used to create a field in the database to store the user's content.
-If they switch templates after writing content, they could lose their copy if the editable space names aren't consistent.
+Limit the number of editable spaces in the template to keep things simple and name all editable spaces consistently.
+The name you assign via mc:edit=" somename" is used to create a field in the database to store unique content.
+If you switch templates after writing content, you could lose the copy if the editable space names aren't consistent.
 Use the following conventions for common content areas.
 See More Examples.

 You should not place editable images within an editable content container.

-If you're editing hideable sections in the Campaign Builder using the remove button in your template, please note that the section won't disappear in the editor screen.
-The section you want to remove will fade, but it will remain just in case you change your mind and want to use the space.
-However, when you send out your email, the section you have "removed" won't appear in your campaign.
-You can preview this change by clicking on Preview and Test and then Enter Preview Mode.
+If you're editing hideable sections in the Campaign Builder using the remove button in your template, please note that the section won't disappear in the editor screen but will appear faded as a placeholder in case you decide to use the space.
+That section will not appear in your sent campaign.
+To preview your campaign, click Preview and Test and then click Enter Preview Mode.